KarolAltamirano/generator-react-web/app/templates/README.md

 To bump version use yarn task `yarn run bump [ major | minor | patch ]`

 # Linting
-Use linter in your text editor for JavaScript.
+Use linter in your code editor.

 ## JavaScript
 - For JavaScript use [ESLint](http://eslint.org/).
 The project contains ESLint configuration